Bachelor of Arts (BA)

 Modern French Language 1

 You will deepen your understanding of French grammar and syntax with the help of tutors experienced in facilitating the transition from A-level to university-level competence.
 You will learn appropriate technical vocabulary and handle complex structures.
 You will develop the skills required to produce authentic and accurate translations of journalistic material from French to English.
 Finally, writing in formal French introduces you to the structures and methods used to debate ideas on contemporary issues.
 You will increase your reading and comprehension skills and develop your ability to exploit texts for vocabulary, idioms, syntax and grammatical structures.
 Working with a native speaker in small groups, you will discuss topics on contemporary French culture and society, using audio, video and written resources.

 The Story of Modern France

-Why is modern France obsessed by the past?
+Why is modern France so deeply invested in the past?
 What are the milestones in the creation of modern France?
 How have notions of France and Frenchness been shaped through the stories told about them?
-These are some of the questions you’ll explore through close reading of primary sources from major periods and events in French history.
-You’ll be guided on your journey by a range of materials, from the cartoons of May 1968 to prints dating back to the French Revolution, and from stories of Charlemagne to films and texts reflecting France’s ongoing preoccupation with its (often controversial) recent past.
+These are some of the questions you will explore through close reading of primary sources from major periods and events in French history.
+You will explore a range of materials, from the cartoons of May 1968 to prints dating back to the French Revolution, and from stories of Charlemagne to films and texts reflecting France’s ongoing preoccupation with its (often controversial) recent past.
 Equipped with these foundations, you will be well prepared to study further aspects of French and Francophone culture in the later stages of your degree.

 What is language?
 What is it made of?
 What rules do we follow when we put sounds together to create words and when we combine words to create sentences?
 How many languages are spoken in the world today, and in which ways are they similar or different?
 These are some of the questions that you will explore on this module.
 Using examples from different languages, you will analyse real-life language data in order to develop the practical skills required for linguistic analysis.